Ana Gasteyer

-Ana Kristina Gasteyer (/'ɑːnə 'gæˌstaɪ.ər/; born May 4, 1967) is an American actress, comedian, and singer.
-Gasteyer was a cast member on the NBC sketch comedy series Saturday Night Live from 1996 to 2002.
+Ana Kristina Gasteyer (/'ɑːnə 'gæˌstaɪ.ər/; born May 4, 1967) is an American actress, comedian and singer.
+She was a cast member on the NBC sketch comedy series Saturday Night Live from 1996 to 2002.
 She has since starred in such sitcoms as ABC's Suburgatory, TBS's People of Earth, NBC's American Auto, and the film Mean Girls.

 Early life

-Gasteyer was born in Washington, D.C., the daughter of Mariana Roumell-Gasteyer, an artist, and Phil Gasteyer, a lobbyist who later became the mayor of Corrales, New Mexico.
+Gasteyer was born in Washington, D.C., the daughter of Mariana (née Roumell), an artist, and Phil Gasteyer, a lobbyist who later became the mayor of Corrales, New Mexico.
 Gasteyer grew up on Capitol Hill, three blocks from the Capitol.
 Her maternal grandparents were Romanian and Greek.
+As a child, Gasteyer was friends with Amy Carter, daughter of then-president Jimmy Carter, whom she bonded with through the violin.
+She has spoken of how she spent the night at the White House as a child, watched Star Wars with the Sadat family, and saw President Carter "laughing hysterically" as he watched Dan Aykroyd portray him on SNL.

 She graduated from Sidwell Friends School.
 She enrolled as a music major at Northwestern University, and graduated from Northwestern University School of Communication in 1989.